In just over two weeks I’ll be leaving for grad school in China.

 Many of my friends living in Washington DC, San Francisco and New York spend about $1,700 per month for their apartments.
 For comparison sake, the University of Washington tells students to budget $14,000 USD for room and board.
 That’s the cost of my tuition!

 Living in a western country is expensive.
 Food, public transport, utilities, bills: it all adds up really fast.
 By studying in a country like China, I can save a lot of money while I’m at school.
 I can eat lunch in the cafeteria for about $1 USD, or splurge on a nice dinner in the school’s cafe for $3.
 Taking the subway from one side of Ningbo to the other will cost me about $1 USD, while taking a cab 45 minutes may cost roughly $10.
-My health insurance for the year is $150 total, and my utilities payments are pennies compared to what my friends pay in America.
+My health insurance for the year is $150 total, and my utilities are a fraction of what my friends pay in America.

 The British system is very different.
 During my visit to the Ningbo campus, I was told that if I had a 2.1 A-level score (GPA 3.4 equivalent), I was pretty much guaranteed to be admitted.
 As long as I wrote a good essay, had solid recommendations, and produced a diploma and decent transcripts, there was no need to worry.